lcamichigan/donation-thank-you-note/README.md

 ```

 This runs the Python script [init.py](init.py).
 This script creates an info.json
-file and a donations.csv file
+file and a donations.csv file.

 Now, enter